 Institute a 10-minute rule

 If you are shopping and come across something you hadn’t planned on buying but it looks like a really good deal and you want it, stop!
 Wait 10 minutes (it is a purely arbitrary number; even better, perhaps you can try a 20-minute rule), and then go back and look at that special deal.
 It may not look so special anymore.
 Those 10 or more minutes can save you a lot of money.
-In fact, in 2021, FPU will be available through the Idlewild stewardship ministry to more people than ever before.
+In fact, in 2021, FPU will be available for free through the Idlewild stewardship ministry to more people than ever before.
 Call Pastor Rob at 813-264-1515 and check it out.

 Use cash, not a credit or debit card